 Cognitive Complexity Lab

-Along the way, we have studied a wide array of persons: College students, U.S. Presidents and Presidential Candidates, terrorists, Canadian Prime Ministers, famous religious converts, famous atheists, and famous liars such as Ken Lay of ENRON and Richard Nixon.
-We have also studied the effects of lying, of extremism, of political conservatism/liberalism, and of attitude heritability on complex thinking.
-And we've explored the consequences of complexity on personal health, attitude formation, and election outcomes (e.g., Conway et al, 2017, BMJ Open; Conway, Houck, Gornick, & Repke, 2017, Political Psychology; Houck, Repke, & Conway, 2017, Journal of Policing, Intelligence, and Counter-Terrorism; Repke, Conway, & Houck, 2017, Journal of Language and Social Psychology; Conway, Houck, Gornick, & Repke, 2016, Journal of Language and Social Psychology; Conway, Gornick, Houck, & Conway, 2015, Political Psychology; Houck, Conway, & Gornick, 2014, Political Psychology; Conway, Gornick, Burfiend, Mandella, Kuenzli, & Houck, 2012, Political Psychology; Conway et al., 2008).
+Along the way, we have studied a wide array of persons: College students, U.S. Presidents and Presidential Candidates, terrorists, Canadian Prime Ministers, famous religious converts, famous atheists, and famous liars such as Richard Nixon.
+We have also studied the complexity effects of lying, election outcomes, terrorism, extremism, political conservatism/liberalism, personal health, and attitude heritability (e.g., Conway et al., 2018, Political Psychology; Conway et al, 2017, BMJ Open; Conway, Houck, Gornick, & Repke, 2017, Political Psychology; Houck, Repke, & Conway, 2017, Journal of Policing, Intelligence, and Counter-Terrorism; Repke, Conway, & Houck, 2017, Journal of Language and Social Psychology; Conway, Houck, Gornick, & Repke, 2016, Journal of Language and Social Psychology; Conway, Gornick, Houck, & Conway, 2015, Political Psychology; Houck, Conway, & Gornick, 2014, Political Psychology; Conway, Gornick, Burfiend, Mandella, Kuenzli, & Houck, 2012, Political Psychology; Conway et al., 2008).

 Cognitive complexity is how complexly or simply people think about a particular issue.
 So, for example, I may think "broccoli is terrible -- I hate it."
 That's a pretty simple thought -- one idea about broccoli.
 But I may think something else about broccoli, like "broccoli has a terrible texture, but a nice flavor."
 (Ok, the flavor part is totally untrue, but work with me here).
 That's more complex -- it contains two distinct ideas about broccoli.
 Further, I may think “broccoli has a terrible texture and a nice flavor; but really, it’s the way the flavor and texture combine in the palate that make the unique broccoli experience.”
 That’s more complex still – I’m not just presenting two distinct ideas (flavor and texture), but I’m discussing how they are interrelated.
 Well, it turns out that almost any statement ever recorded in the history of human beings can be coded along this complexity dimension.
-In our lab, we most typically use the well-validated integrative complexity construct to code written or spoken statements on a 1-7 scale, as well as two new constructs of our own design known as elaborative complexity and dialectical complexity.
+In our lab, we most typically use the well-validated integrative complexity construct to code written or spoken statements on a 1-7 scale, as well as two new constructs of our own design (see below) known as elaborative complexity and dialectical complexity.
 These two new constructs help us "break down" the overall integrative complexity score into its component parts, in particular whether it emerged because someone is defending a single view complexly ("elaborative" complexity) versus actually considering multiple views in a complex way ("dialectical" complexity).

 Academics can use the system for free -- instructions and a link to the portal can be found on the "Automated Integrative Complexity" link in the lower right hand corner.